thisbenrogers/node-express-review/Section3.md

 module.exports = router;
 ```

-- [ ] Don't forget to incorporate your validation middleware from before into each `post`, both login and register routers need this validation.
+- [ ] Don't forget to incorporate your validation function from before into each `post`, both login and register routers need this validation.

 - [ ] Now go into your server and `.use` these new routes